QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Theoretical background and description of the algorithm

 where $\rho^{(r)(t)}$ is the $r^{th}$ order term in the perturbation expansion of the density matrix.
 This is one of a number of possible interaction pathways and can be input as

-along with 4 times, $\{t_1,t_2,t_3,t\}$, in which the $t_2$ corresponds to the population waiting time. last time corresponds to the observed PL.
-Under this experimental scenario, These terms can also be used to compute the the photo-current generation in which the observed photocurrent is taken as being proportional to the final excited-state population. \cite{Karki:2014aa,Bakulin:2016aa,Vella:2016aa,LI2016281}
+along with 4 times, $\{t_1,t_2,t_3,t\}$, in which the $t_2$ corresponds to the population waiting time.
+The last time $t$ corresponds to the observed PL.
+Additionally, in a comparable experiment, these terms can determine the photo-current generation, with the observed photocurrent being proportional to the population of the final excited state. \cite{Karki:2014aa,Bakulin:2016aa,Vella:2016aa,LI2016281}

+Finally, once response elements (R's) are obtained, the susceptibility can be computed by summation of constitutive responses.
 Typically, one works in a state space in which the system Hamiltonian is purely diagonal and the interaction with the external laser field is treated as strictly non-diagonal perturbation.
 As an example, if we take the ``system'' to be a harmonic oscillator with $H_o = \hbar\omega (a^\dagger a + 1/2)$ and the light-matter interaction to be mediated by the dipole operator: $\hat\mu = \mu (a+a^\dagger)$, one can immediately write down the various response functions in Table \ref{table:1}.
 For example,

 in which $a(t)$ is the harmonic oscillator destruction operator in the interaction representation, i.e $a(t) = e^{i\omega t}a$.
 However, a generalized physical system is never this simple since the dipole operator can create transitions between multiple quantum states.
 Moreover, interaction with the environment can induce loss of phase coherence and non-radiative relaxation processes that need to be accounted for in a generalized computational package.